oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-After verifying the SD-JWT and SD-JWT-R, the verifier merges the selectively
+After verifying the SD-JWT and HS-Disclosures, the verifier merges the selectively
 disclosed claims into the other data contained in the JWT.
 The verifier will
 then pass the result on to the application for further processing: